loweas/ussee/README.md

 ## List of Repositories

-As governmental data disappears from websites it is important to be aware of previous efforts in climate, environmental justice and more.
-Storing data on your harddrive is one way but it is also important to know where to negative to larger efforts of archiving datasets.
+As governmental data becomes increasingly inaccessible or disappears from public websites, it's important to be aware of past efforts in climate and environmental justice research.
+While storing data locally (e.g., on your hard drive) offers one safeguard, it is equally important to connect with broader initiatives that are actively archiving and preserving critical datasets.

 1. <https://web.archive.org/>
      Helpful in viewing websites changing overtime.
 It can be lagging and you need to know what website that has removed the information when they removed and how to find it.